rupraph/pipo-modules-FW/README.md

 Compilation/upload Steps for "motion":

 - [optional] Rebuild UI web page files: `npm run build:web`
-- Build module filesystem: `npm run build:fs:motion`
+- Build module filesystem: `npm run build:fs:motion_rev1_1`
-- Build firmware: `npm run build:motion`
+- Build firmware: `npm run build:motion_rev1_1`
-- Put the module in receive mode: maintain boot clicked while clicking reset, then release boot.
+- Put the module in receive mode: maintain boot clicked while clicking reset once, then release boot.
-- Upload firmware: `npm run upload:motion`
+- Upload firmware: `npm run upload:motion_rev1_1`
-- Upload filesystem: `npm run upload:fs`
+- Upload filesystem: `npm run upload:fs_rev1_1`
 - Hit reset on the module.

-(Other combinations of scripts command are possible, this is the most detailed one)
+You can also rebuild/upload everything at once: 'npm run full:motion_rev1_1'.

-## CI
+## Roadmap

-By default the CI runs only the web tests, full tests are run only on PRs pointing at main.
-If you which to run full tests on the CI, add the `ci:piotest` tag to the PR.
+There are plans to make this project more flexible to be easily portable and usable on any common esp32-s3 dev-board to build various types of sensing devices.
+If you are interested to contribute to this effort, let me know !